🪐 Metadventure: WorkAdventure’s metaverse builder

 This is a complete paradigm shift.
 It could mean that:

-- We could allow (and encourage) other companies to host Metadventure.
+- We could allow (and encourage) other companies to host our metaverse builder.
 To be honest, from what I have seen in the WorkAdventure community, I know many of you have the skills to do it extremely well!

 In the future, we could also let contributors to the core platform contribute and benefit from the revenue stream from the fees using a DAO (Decentralized Autonomous Organization).